opencart/opencart/UPGRADE.md

 12. Load the store front and again press CTRL+F5 3x times to refresh your browser cache.
 That will prevent oddly shifted elements due to stylesheet.
 (If you skip step 9, you will get the error message.)

-13. If you use vQmod (by now everyone should be) you should first check for a new version at http://vQmod.com.
-Be sure to download the version that is marked for "opencart".
-    You will also need to re-run the vQmod installer, even if you have the latest version.
-You should already have the installer on your site as it isn't meant to be deleted from the first time you run it.
-Simply browse to: http://yoursite.com/vqmod/install and you should see a success message.
-If you do not see a success message, follow the full install guide from the http://vQmod.com site.

 ## Troubleshooting:

 1. If you have any upgrade script errors, post them in the forum